marianamannes/terraform-aws-glue/README.md

 - **Setting Up AWS Glue:**
   - A database catalogs the data schema.
   - A crawler detects and updates the schema.
-  - A job transforms CSV files into Parquet format using PySpark.
+  - A job transforms CSV files into Parquet format.

 - **Configuring Triggers:** Automates workflows to run on file uploads to the source bucket.